vivianjeng/vivianjeng.github.io/_projects/2019-01-10-zkSNARKs-Ourchain.md

 ## Ourchain
 - Ourchain is built based on [Bitcoin](https://bitcoin.org/bitcoin.pdf) but with Economically Proof-of-Work protocol and with C-language smart contracts

-## Implementaion
+## Implementation
-- We used [gmp library](https://gmplib.org/) to implement an elliptic curve which ZoKrates used, but we had difficulites in the function pairing.
+- We used [gmp library](https://gmplib.org/) to implement an elliptic curve which ZoKrates used, but we had difficulties in the function pairing.
-- I fixed this problem in [September, 2019](bncurve-c)
+- I fixed this problem in [September 2019](bncurve-c)

 ## Evaluation
 **Ethereum gas**